QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Chameleon.md

 ## Anatomy & physiology

-All chameleon spirits have [[Alignment]], independently movable eyes, are [double-jointed](https://en.wikipedia.org/wiki/Hypermobility_(joints)) with above average grip strength and endurance, and have the ability to change their hair and eye colors at will, even to unnatural hues.
+All chameleon spirits have [Alignment](../Concepts/Alignment), independently movable eyes, are [double-jointed](https://en.wikipedia.org/wiki/Hypermobility_(joints)) with above average grip strength and endurance, and have the ability to change their hair and eye colors at will, even to unnatural hues.
 Many can even freely control the amount of melanin in their skin.

 A somewhat uncommon feature possessed by some chameleon spirits is a prehensile tail covered in scales, also capable of changing colors at will.
 Rarely, they may even possess color-changing scales on some other parts of their body.

-They are slightly hard of hearing and have poor senses of taste and smell compared to average [[Human|humans]], but have an extremely precisely developed sense of touch, allowing them to accurately perceive even the smallest vibrations in the air and through the ground, including sound waves, leading some to be able to "hear" with their bodies.
+They are slightly hard of hearing and have poor senses of taste and smell compared to average [humans](./Human), but have an extremely precisely developed sense of touch, allowing them to accurately perceive even the smallest vibrations in the air and through the ground, including sound waves, leading some to be able to "hear" with their bodies.
 They also have slightly denser muscles than humans, granting them much higher physical endurance.

 ### Life cycle